 Is the Bulldog For Me?

-Bulldogs are great family dogs.
-They’re loving, courageous and enjoy having fun.
-They will have their moments and you’ll instantly fall in love.
+Bulldogs are great family dogs that’ll mesh with a wide variety of owners.
+They’re loving, courageous and enjoy having fun with their favorite humans.
+They will have their moments and you’ll instantly fall in love in no time!

 But are Bulldogs for you?
 It’s important that you don’t pick a dog breed based on how intelligent they are.
-Instead, pick one based on their temperament and personality.
+Instead, pick one based on their temperament and personality, especially if you’re just looking for a family dog and/or dog companion.

 Posts you may like: